Simon Fraser University: Promotional campaign

+Reception

+The Virtual Ambassadors debuted to much fanfare, according to City News Vancouver.
+Reactions to the Virtual Ambassadors were mostly positive, with commenters on the Animated Lore Trailer praising the fluidity of the animation and background illustration, and affirming the comparison to Shinkai.
+Enthusiasm was also expressed about the personalities of the Virtual Ambassadors.
+SFU's official news page praised the trailer, calling it "stunning".
+Other reactions were mixed, with some commenters remarking that they believed the Virtual Ambassador Program was a waste of tuition money.
+Art director Trisha Wong corrected some of these claims, stating that the project was "funded by external grants specifically for giving student artists the opportunity to work on professional client work and entrepreneurial experience".

 Notable alumni

 As of 2023, the university's alumni network included over 180,000 graduates from over 140 countries.
 Alumni have received a number of academic awards.
 As of 2011, four SFU graduates have been named Rhodes Scholars, including Joel Bakan.

+SFU faculty and alumni have won 43 fellowships to the Royal Society of Canada, three Rhodes Scholarships and one Pulitzer Prize.
+Among the list of alumni includes three premiers of British Columbia (Glen Clark, Gordon Campbell and Ujjal Dosanjh), Vancouver Canucks owner Francesco Aquilini, Prime Minister of Lesotho Pakalitha Mosisili, and Max Planck Institute director Robert Turner.

-Another notable alumni was Terry Fox, an athlete and an alumnus of SFU who embarked on the run across Canada to raise money and awareness for Cancer research.
+Another notable alumni was humanitarian and cancer research activist Terry Fox, an athlete and an alumnus of SFU who embarked on the run across Canada to raise money and awareness for Cancer research.
 Fox's Marathon of Hope had a lasting legacy, with the Terry Fox Run being held around the world in commemoration of his efforts.
 In 2001, SFU conferred an honorary degree to Betty Fox, mother of Terry Fox and honorary chair of the Terry Fox Foundation.

 Other notable alumni from the university include: